Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-3.md

 22. Which statement is correct with regards to AWS service limits?
 (Choose TWO)
     - A. You can contact AWS support to increase the service limits.
     - B. Each IAM user has the same service limit.
+[Limits are applied at the account level, not per IAM user]
-    - C. There are no service limits on AWS.
+    - C. There are no service limits on AWS. [aws enforces quotas to prevent accidental overuse]
     - D. You can use the AWS Trusted Advisor to monitor your service limits.
-    - E. The Amazon Simple Email Service is responsible for sending email notifications when usage approaches a service limit.
+    - E. The Amazon Simple Email Service is responsible for sending email notifications when usage approaches a service limit.[notification come via trusted advisor or cloudwatch]

     <details markdown=1><summary markdown='span'>Answer</summary>
       Correct answer: A, D